onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "I thought Elon is global brain pilled and understands that this thing needs to self-organize and he needs to develop tools to allow the propagation of the self-organization, so Twitter can become sentient." - [Joscha Bach](https://youtu.be/e8qJsk1j2zE?t=9670)

+the next step of encephalization is truly networking our minds - deduplicated identities, concepts & events

 ██████████████████████████████████████████████████████████████████
 # quotes